FSD 38 - Preventive medical services expenses

 2. The period during which an employee is eligible to receive an advance for medical expenses incurred following relocation to Canada shall terminate on the date on which the employee's provincial medical insurance plan number is reinstated.

-3. A medical advance should not be necessary where an employee returns to Canada during an assignment for health/medical care, as health care facilities may bill the claims administrator directly.
-To arrange this, the employee should contact World Access at 1-800-363-1835.
-If it can be demonstrated that the health care providers will not accept direct billing to the PSHCP Administrator, a suitable advance shall be issued.
+3. A medical advance should not be necessary where an employee returns to Canada during an assignment for health/medical care, since health care facilities may bill the Plan Administrator directly.
+To arrange this, the employee should call 1-800-667-2883.
+If it can be demonstrated that the health care providers will not accept direct billing to the Plan Administrator, a suitable advance shall be issued.

 4. Ontario and some other provinces permit immediate reinstatement to the provincial plan for foreign service personnel returning to Canada.

 TB 330-18 - Medical and/or Dental Expense Advance

 TB 330-19 - Medical and/or Dental Expense Advance Request for Extension